 La Vie Parisienne, which means the Parisian Life, is on the top of my list of places to go in Cebu City.
-I’m a frustrated French girl – I adore sophistication and everything fancy, I prefer wine above any alcoholic drinks, I do breads on breakfast or any time of the day, I’m in love with macarons and romance, and I wouldn’t mind reading a book in a cafe with my tea everyday.
+I’m a frustrated French girl – I adore sophistication and everything fancy, I prefer wine above any alcoholic drinks, I do bread on breakfast or any time of the day, I’m in love with macarons and romance, and I wouldn’t mind reading a book in a cafe with my tea every day.
 So the moment we set foot in Cebu City, I dragged my friends, even most of them are boys, to La Vie for dinner and some wine.

 HOW TO GET THERE